ucan-wg/ucan-http-bearer-token/README.md

 If the UCAN is does not include sufficient authority to perform the requestor's action, the recipient MUST respond with an `HTTP 403 Forbidden`.
 This case MAY be encountered without the entire chain present, even the outermost UCAN layer could claim insufficient authority.

-### 3.3.3 Missing Dependencies
+### 3.3.3 Missing Proofs

 In the case where the recipient is missing some further proof or proofs in a UCAN chain, it MUST respond with an [`HTTP 510 Not Extended`](https://datatracker.ietf.org/doc/html/rfc2774#section-7).
 The [`ucan-cache-expiry` header](#32-cache-and-expiry) MUST be set.
-The UCANs that were received that generated this response MUST be considered cached until the `max-age` TTL expires.
+The UCANs that generated this response MUST be considered cached until either the cache expires or they are explicitly requested in a further "missing proof" response.

 The body of the response MUST include a JSON object with a `prf` field.
 The value of this field MUST be an array of the required UCAN CIDs.

-#### 3.3.3.1 Example
+#### 3.3.3.1 Response Body Example

 ``` javascript
 { "prf": ["QmXiZ3sFXw811R8TrwaNeYvCF9Pv1nEmVpeEMEVpApzVhC", "bafkreidrgwjljxy6s7o5uvrifxnweffgi7chmye3pn6wyisv2n4b3uordi"] }